ymanluk/geom99lab1/README.md

 _The API Keys you must use are provided in Desire2Learn Geom99 class.
 It is not recommended to create your own account and keys without first consulting with the instructor._

-[](https://developers.google.com/maps/gmp-get-started)(Are you a programmer?
+[](https://developers.google.com/maps/gmp-get-started)(Like what you see?
 You can find more Google Maps samples on GitHub here: [https://github.com/googlemaps/js-samples](https://github.com/googlemaps/js-samples))